BetsyHJ/DANCER/README.md

 $ python run_exp.py --task TART --mode MF_v --setting DANCER --lr 1e-4 --reg 1e-3
 $ python run_exp.py --task TART --mode TMF_v --setting DANCER --lr 1e-4 --reg 1e-3
 ```
+The checkpoint will be stored in the folder ```./checkpoint_dir/``` which should be created before running the commands.
 Moreover, results reported in the paper are the averages of 10 independent runs and can be reproduced with random seed 2012 ~ 2021 with seed setting e.g., ```--seed 2012```.